TitusTech/docs-webui/_docs/Multi-Level-Outcomes.md

 ---
-title: Multi-Level-Outcomes
+title: Multi Level Outcomes
 permalink: /docs/Multi-Level-Outcomes/
 ---

-# Reporting DB Table Schema
+### Reporting DB Table Schema
 For the array fields and nested structs, their data are added to the database with in the table `<ItemType>_DATA`, which has the following schema

 | Column     | Data Type | Description |